 WUTK– On air since 1982, WUTK is a non-profit radio station operating out of the Communications Building.
 Locally, it airs on 90.3 FM.

 Tennessee Journalist – Since 2006, TNJN has been the news website of the School of Journalism and Electronic Media.
-The site is a part of the cirriculum of the school, but day-to-day content and operation decisions are made by a student staff appointed by the faculty, and content is additionally provided by students in certain courses.
+Day-to-day content and operation decisions are made by a student staff appointed by the faculty, and content is additionally provided by students in certain courses.

 Scoop – The print magazine of the School of Journalism and Electronic Media is published at the end of the fall and spring semesters.

 Land Grant Films – Founded by Associate Professor Nick Geidner, Land Grant Films gives students real-world experience in documentary storytelling while providing local non-profit organizations with videos assets that can be used to raise awareness and funds.

 The Daily Beacon – The independent campus newspaper has been published since 1906.

 Phoenix – Since 1959, the Phoenix has served as the literary arts magazine of campus, publishing an issue during the fall and spring semesters.

 Lumos Production Services – Through the Office of Student Media, this team of students produces video content for advertising partners, campus partners, and new clients.